Ashwani4545/recruit_management_system/README.md

 ## 📞 Support
 For issues, feature requests, or improvements:
-Create an issue in the repository
-Contact the project maintainer
+Create an issue in the repository and contact the project maintainer